Health Effects of Workers' Home Contamination

 For some contaminants, there are other potential sources of home contamination, such as air and water pollution and deteriorating lead paint in the home.
 Only a few studies in the literature used epidemiologic methods to estimate the relative risks of health effects from the contaminant transported home by the worker independent of health risks due to other sources of the contaminant in the home.

-Little is known of the full range of health effects or the extent to which they occur as a result of workers' home contamination.
-There are information systems to enable tracking of illnesses and health conditions resulting from these circumstances.
+Little is known of the full range of health effects or the extent to which they occur due to workers' home contamination.
+There are information systems to track illnesses and health conditions resulting from these circumstances.
 Many of the health effects among workers' family members described below were recognized because of their uniqueness, their clear relationship to workplace contaminants, or their serious nature.

-This potentially fatal lung disease has occurred in famillies of workers exposed to beryllium in the nuclear and aviation industries and workplaces involved in the production of beryllium and fluorescent lights and gyroscopes.
+This potentially fatal lung disease has occurred in families of workers exposed to beryllium in the nuclear and aviation industries and workplaces involved in producing beryllium and fluorescent lights and gyroscopes.

 These health effects have occurred in children of workers engaged in mining, smelting, construction, manufacturing (pottery, ceramics, stained glass, ceramic tiles, electrical components, bullets, and lead batteries), repair and reclamation of lead batteries, repair of radiators, recovery of gold and silver, work on firing ranges, and welding, painting, and splicing of cables.